SUMMER RESEARCH FELLOWSHIP

 Evaluation Criteria for Doctoral Students

-• Contribution to dissertation completion or manuscript preparation.
-In general, a proposal geared toward dissertation completion or publication preparation is stronger than a proposal geared toward a conference presentation.
+- Contribution to dissertation completion or manuscript preparation.
+In general, proposals geared toward dissertation completion will be prioritized.
+However, projects that result in publication preparation or conference presentation will also be considered as funding permits.

 Evaluation Criteria for Master's Students